 1. Research your hotel online before booking

-Hotels are known for being bed bug hotspots, since there are so many people checking in and out each day — and potentially bringing bed bugs with them.
-Earlier this year, Pest Strategies compiled thousands of hotel reviews to come up with the top 10 worst NYC hotels with bed bug problems.
+Hotels are known for being bed bug hotspots, since there are so many people checking in and out each day—and potentially bringing bed bugs with them.
+In 2021, Pest Strategies compiled thousands of hotel reviews to come up with the top 10 worst NYC hotels with bed bug problems.

 If you’re planning to stay at a hotel, look it up first on Bed Bug Reports, a free public database of bed bug sightings in the US and Canada.
 (You can also check the Bedbug Registry for reports prior to 2016, which allows you to search by hotel name, city, and state.)